 Referential integrity & Types of relations

 Student: "I can see how that creates an ER diagram and how it helps organize the tables in a database.
 I see also the value of breaking large amount of data in terms of entities.
 But I have a concern.
 Keeping track of things with all these numbers and IDs could be time consuming and difficult.
 What if information in one table is inadvertently deleted.
-Then we loose the meaning of information in other tables.
+Then we lose the meaning of information in other tables.
 For example, suppose we delete a patient from the patient table.
 But we have information about this patient in other tables.
 All of sudden our database becomes full of data we do not understand and cannot link to a specific patient.
 How do we avoid this?"

 Student: "Give me an example of when you want to have this type of joins."